How Do You Handle Candidates Who Accept Offers but Don't Join? Seeking HR Advice

 Dear All,

-I am working with HR Consulting Firm ,based at Gujarat.
-We are Basically into Recruitment & Manpower deputation/ Outsourcing.
+I am working with an HR Consulting Firm based in Gujarat.
+We are basically into Recruitment, Manpower deputation, and Outsourcing.
+Our focus areas include IT, Pharma, Engineering, and Financial verticals.

 Sanjay Patel